ozkanpakdil/ozkanpakdil.github.io/content/posts/my_collections/2025/21-11-macos-hdmi-soundissue-fix.md

   alt: Macos hdmi connected TV sound management problem
 ---

 So I got my Mac Mini M4 from Amazon for £500 and started using it.
-I had so many problems with the shortcuts I normally use— even Ctrl+A wasn’t working, I had to use Win+A, and many other shortcuts were different.
+I had so many problems with the shortcuts I normally use  even Ctrl+A wasn’t working, I had to use Win+A, and many other shortcuts were different.
 One of the biggest problems was using the sound keys on the keyboard.
 On Linux they worked fine: sound up and down controlled the output volume.
 But on macOS it didn’t work.
-Very strange policy Apple has—macOS doesn’t allow the user to control end devices connected through HDMI.
+Very strange policy Apple has macOS doesn’t allow the user to control end devices connected through HDMI.

 The solution is [proxy-audio-device](https://github.com/briankendall/proxy-audio-device), installed via brew.
 Now the system output sound is controlled over HDMI.
 This proxy audio device shows itself as a sound output option, and we can control it.
 The sound configuration looks like this: